pytorch/rfcs/README.md

 - Once the discussion has settled, assign a new label based on the level of support:
     - `accepted` if a decision has been made in the RFC
     - `draft` if the author needs to rework the RFC’s proposal
-    - `postponed `if there are no plans to move ahead with the current RFC’s proposal
+    - `shleved `if there are no plans to move ahead with the current RFC’s proposal
 - A state of `accepted` means that the core team has agreed in principle to the proposal, and it is ready for implementation.
 - The author (or any interested developer) should next open a tracking issue on Github corresponding to the RFC.
     - This tracking issue should contain the implementation next steps.
 Link to this tracking issue on the RFC (in the Resolution > Next Steps section)